RockitBootcamp/Phoenix-Admin/Student Reviews/15.5/Chris Igaya.md

 - Daniel: Interview
   - HTML: brig?
   - CSS: brig?
   - PHP: got upto arrays, needs to know how to add elements to an array (indexed and assoc).
-Could do the "Hello Mr. Daniel" problem
+Could not do the "Hello Mr. Daniel" problem